 *In a “mutual” insurance company, the insured people are the ones that own the stock of the company.
 In these companies you sometimes get a check back from the insurance company if it has a profitable year.

 One other final word.
-A lot of folks buy from insurance brokers
+A lot of folks buy from insurance brokers.
+Don’t

-Do NOT do this.
-He or she is just a salesperson.
+These brokers are just a salespeople.
 You can get most insurance online directly from the insurance company itself.
 Insurance brokers only insert a middle man (for which you pay) between you and the insurance company.
 Whenever a claim is filed, your insurance broker does nothing to assist you.

 Finally, finally: you get what you pay for with insurance companies.
 These people are providing you a service.
 (Adjusting a claim after you have had a loss- i.e. paying you money).
 If you have to fight with the insurance adjuster, nag him to come out and look at your car or your house or your boat and when they get there try to talk you out of your claim or minimize your obviously bad damage.
 It’s just not worth it to cheap out on insurance.
 I can’t tell you the number of times I’ve had to give a client bad news when they find out they did not by enough insurance to protect themselves.
 Remember insurance is just transferring the risk of a loss (lots and lots of money) somebody besides yourself.
 If you don’t have health insurance you’d better have med pay coverage. if you are driving in a county with a lot of uninsured drivers you better have “uninsured motorist coverage.”
 If you are riding a motorcycle you are required by law to have $50,000 in medical payments coverage.
 My advice: $100,000 is more like it.
 Either that or you better have a good Health insurance policy.